 The ugly side of Surveillance capitalism

-It is said that in one way or another, we are part of the Surveillance capitalism, an economic system centred around tech monopolies that harvest personal data to maximize profit.
+It is said that in one way or another, we are part of the Surveillance capitalism, an economic system centered around tech monopolies that harvest personal data to maximize profit.

 We tend to forget that privacy is a human right, yes a human right.
 When talking to people, their response is usually I have nothing to hide, because I do nothing wrong.
 And So I ask them, would you be comfortable if every single photo of yours was exposed to the public?
 What about messages between you and your friends, your biggest fears, the secrets that you think no one knows?